Linked Context Tokens (LCT)

 Your device's security hardware determines how high your trust can go.
 Stronger hardware means a stronger identity witness — like the difference between a handwritten note and a notarized document.

 These are trust ceilings, not starting points.
 Everyone starts at neutral (0.5).
 With software-only hardware, 0.5 is both where you start and the highest you can reach.
 Stronger hardware lets you build higher — but you still have to earn it through behavior.
+One honest tradeoff: the software-only ceiling means people without newer hardware are capped lower — we treat that as a feature, not a bug, because it lets everyone participate while signaling what their identity is anchored to (see below for what the ceiling actually limits).

 The ceiling caps how high your T3 trust can climb through behavior.
 At every tier you can post, earn ATP, build karma, and join societies — what changes is the terms of your participation: